-The Audit and Risk Management Committee now consists of three Non-Executive Directors and has an independent Chairman.
-Ms Rachel Rees was appointed as a member of the Audit and Risk Management Committee on 5 February 2022 following the resignation of Mr David Coyne on 13 October 2021.
-The number of directors on the Committee during the year is now consistent with the ASX Corporate Governance Council recommendations and is appropriate for the size of the Company.
+The Audit and Risk Management Committee consists of three Non-Executive Directors.
+The Audit and Risk Management Committee has an independent Chairman.
+The number of directors on the Committee during the year is consistent with the ASX Corporate Governance Council (CGC) recommendations.
+Given the specific financial experience of the Executive Director Ms Rachel Rees, who also attends Committee meetings, the Board considers the Committee to have the appropriate skills and expertise and is appropriate for the size of the Company.
 The Audit and Risk Management Committee operates under a formal charter.

-The names and qualifications of those appointed to the Audit and Risk Management Committee and their attendance at meetings of the Committee are included in the Directors' Report of the Company's 30 June 2022 Annual Report.
+The names and qualifications of those appointed to the Audit and Risk Management Committee are included in the Directors' Report of the Company's 30 June 2023 Annual Report.
+Please refer to Table 2-1: Attendance of meetings by Directors for details on the number of Audit Committee meetings held during the period under review as well as attendance thereof.